zinzloun/burp_exam_prep/README.md

 First of we have to find the insecure CORS configuration, inspecting the history in Burp proxy we can see that a response to the <b>accountDetails request</b> is in a JSON format, moreover we can notice that in the response the <b>Access-Control-Allow-Credentials</b> is set, that suggests that an asynchronous request could be in place.
 <br>![img](./img/55.png)<br>
 Lets try to test the CORS security context adding the <b>origin</b> header to the request, if we get back the origin value in the <b>Access-Control-Allow-Origin</b> it means that the response can be shared with requesting code from the given origin.
 The use cases tested are the following:
-+ Origin: null -> fails: Access-Control-Allow-Origin is returned
++ Origin: null -> fails: Access-Control-Allow-Origin is not returned
 + Origin: https://www.google.it -> fails as above
 + Origin: https://test.LAB-ID..web-security-academy.net -> <b>OK</b>: the value is reflected into Access-Control-Allow-Origin response header
 <br>![img](./img/56.png)<br>